 In other words, don’t trust what you are hearing.

-I also read a news report about Libya.
+During what came to be called "Arab Spring" the news reported about an uprising in Libya.
 It detailed the efforts of the common people to rise up and throw off their oppressive government, and the fiendish attacks on these unarmed people by the army, by military planes, and by armed Gadafi supporters.

 Of course, Gadafi came back stating that the people of Libya were ‘his children,’ that they all loved him, and that the ones causing all the problems were a small bunch of rebels, being instigated by some outside group.
 At one turn he blamed the United States as the instigators, in the next breath he blamed al Queda.

 Okay.
-So, I was kicking this around with a friend, and we came to an interesting conclusion.
-The human race is rapidly approaching the point where it will be impossible for anyone to be absolutely sure about – anything, ever again.
+So, I was kicking this around with a friend, and we came to an interesting conclusion: While Jesus foretold a major effort to spread the Good News (Matthew 24:14), it appears that campaign would have a 'sell-by' date.
+The human race is rapidly approaching the point where it will be impossible for anyone to be absolutely sure about – anything.
+Ever again.

-Either the “truth” about radioactivity in Japan is being concealed by Tokyo Electric and/or the Japanese government; or, the “truth” about Japanese radiation is being overblown to make a better story in the media; or some instigators are trying to make Tokyo Electric or the Japanese government look bad; or, it's far worse than we are being told but being covered up to prevent panic; take your pick.
+Either the “truth” about radioactivity in Japan is being concealed by Tokyo Electric and/or the Japanese government; or, the “truth” about Japanese radiation is being overblown to make a better story in the media; or some instigators are trying to make Tokyo Electric or the Japanese government look bad; or, it's far worse than we are being told but it's being covered up to prevent panic; Which is the truth?
+Take your pick.

+Let's go back to that prophecy about spreading the Good News to all nations.
 We have lived through, are living in, a unique time in human history, a narrow window of opportunity.
-Prior to the 1900s, many Christian organizations (such as the Bible societies that began to proliferate in the 1800s) felt obligated to try to carry out the command in the Bible at Matthew 28:19, 20: ‘Go and make disciples out of all the nations…and teach them to obey every command which I have given you.
-And remember, I am with you always, day by day, until the Close of the Age.’
+Prior to the 1900s, many Christian organizations (such as the Bible societies that began to proliferate in the 1800s) felt obligated to try to carry out the command in the Bible at Matthew 28:19, 20: ‘Go and make disciples out of people of all the nations…’

 The old saw that ‘seeing is believing’ is no longer true, either.
-Youtube allows everyone - from here in Phoenix to around the world in Libya - to become a news reporter, but there are thousands of examples of phony film clips on Youtube, from a motorcycle ripping away a tablecloth without moving the 12 place settings on it, to cell phones popping popcorn.
+Youtube allows everyone - from here in Arizona to the other side of the world in Libya - to become a news 'reporter'.
+But there are literally millions of examples of phony film clips on Youtube, from a motorcycle ripping away a tablecloth without moving the 12 place settings on it, to cell phones popping popcorn

 Pontius Pilate famously, sarcastically, asked Jesus, “What is truth?”
 While absolute truth was, in fact, available to him had his question been sincere, we are rapidly reaching the point where no one will be able to definitively, categorically, answer that question.